AriFordsham/GHCWiki/design/deprecation-mechanisms.md

 This page serves as a place to collect proposals, tickets, open problems, and ideas regarding mechanisms for deprecating program interfaces.

+For motivation for these mechanisms one can look to a number of recently-considered proposals for reworking the core libraries, for instance the [ Applicative-Monad Proposal](https://wiki.haskell.org/Functor-Applicative-Monad_Proposal#Future-proofing_current_code).

 ## Warning on import of `DEPRECATED` definitions